binarycat0/fastapi-microservice-template/README.md

-# fastapi-microservice-template
+# fastapi-microservice-template :floppy_disk: :green_heart:
-The Ultimate Super-Convenient Template for Microservices Based on FastAPI
+The Ultimate Super-Convenient Template for Microservices Based on FastAPI :moneybag:

 The application starts on 0.0.0.0 host and 8000 port by default.